80 Creative Pumpkin Carving Ideas for Halloween

 Inspired by one of our favorite Stephen King horror movies, this pumpkin will have the adults in the neighborhood saying “Heeeere’s Johnny!” in their best Jack Nicholson impression every time they pass by.

 This stunning pumpkin carving idea requires a little extra work, but it’s so worth it.
 In the end, you’ll have a lovely jack-o’-lantern that depicts beautiful fall foliage.

 Halloween doesn’t have to be scary and serious.
 Get a little goofy with this silly pumpkin design, and challenge kids to a funny-face contest.
 These Halloween party games will set the perfect mood too.

 Say cheese!
 This is one of those pumpkin carving designs that’s sure to make trick-or-treaters grin from ear to ear—and make them want to snap a selfie with this guy.
 For your own social media posts, try these clever Halloween captions.

 Double, double toil and trouble; Fire burn and cauldron bubble.
 How’s that for a perfect Halloween quote to go with a perfect pumpkin?
 We don’t know what this witch is whipping up in her cauldron, but it gives us ideas for some scary-good Halloween drinks.

-If you’re looking for a unique and ultra-creepy idea, try these impaled shrunken pumpkin heads.
+If you’re looking for unique and ultra-creepy pumpkin carving ideas, try these impaled shrunken pumpkin heads.
 Don’t have a fence?
 Stick them on an inexpensive graveyard gate decoration.

 Toothpick teeth pumpkin